Albert Hustin

 Albert Hustin (1882–1967) was a Belgian medical doctor.

 Hustin was born in Ethe and died in Uccle (Uccle Brussels – Belgium).

 In 1914, he was the first person to successfully practice non-direct blood transfusions with sodium citrate used as an anticoagulant.
-He added sodium citrate and glucose to the blood to preserve it, and stop it from clotting.
+The second one was the Argentinean researcher, Luis Agote.
+Like Agote, Hustin added sodium citrate to the blood to preserve it, and stop it from clotting.